10maurycy10/gcode2rml/README.md

-This program converts G-code, the standard CNC control language into RML, used by Roland's CNC mills.
+This program converts standard G-code into RML the format used by Roland's CNC mills.
 The output can then be directly sent to the mill, simply by printing it.
 (The mill emulates a line printer)

 The program only depends on the standard library, so compiling should be fairly straightforward.